 This state park is home to one of the largest beaches in Maine.
 Popham Beach State Park is the ideal place for nature enthusiasts who love to explore the unknown.
 Venture out onto Morse Point for a long look at the Fox Islands before exploring Fort Baldwin and Popham.
 If you walk the beach long enough, you’ll also discover distant Pond Island Lighthouse.

 This small Boothbay Harbor park provides quiet views of beautiful Linekin Bay.
 While not visible from Linekin Bay Resort, Barrett’s Park is a little more than a stone’s throw from our waterfront property.
-Barrett’s Park isn’t going to wow anyone upon arrival, but it’s a peaceful location for a morning dog walk or an afternoon picnic.
+Barrett’s Park is a peaceful location for a morning dog walk or an afternoon picnic.
 The colors that enclose the cove are incredibly vibrant during fall’s peak.

 Things to Do in Maine

 Midcoast Maine is an outdoor enthusiast’s wonderland, but our scenic coastline is also home to some of New England’s best seafood and waterfront resorts.
 Linekin Bay Resort is minutes away from many of the best things to do in Maine.
 We also have an abundance of onsite activities at our slice of coastal Maine.
 Linekin Bay is the perfect place for an autumn afternoon filled with sailing, kayaking, canoeing, fishing, or SUPing.
-Dial 1-207-633-2494 to speak with a friendly staff member about our fall specials.
+Call our Front Desk at (207) 633-2494 to speak with a friendly staff member about visiting Linekin Bay Resort this fall or click here to check availability.